-Brookfield Zoo in Chicago gets into the Halloween spirit with Boo! at the Zoo, a family-friendly event that's held the last weekends in October.
-In 2017, Boo! at the Zoo will be on Oct.
-21 and 22 and Oct.
-28 and 29 from 10 a.m. to 4 p.m.
+Brookfield Zoo in Chicago, one of the top 10 best attractions for young kids, gets into the Halloween spirit with Boo! at the Zoo, a family-friendly event that's held on Saturdays and Sundays, October 12—27, from 10 a.m. to 4 p.m.
 Events are located throughout the zoo.

 Activities at Boo! at the Zoo

 Brookfield Zoo goes into Halloween mode each year when it puts on Boo! at the Zoo in the second half of October.
 This fun fall event is focused on the littlest ones, so it's not scary.
-Activities for the whole family at Boo! at the Zoo for 2017 include:
+Activities—weather dependent—for the whole family at Boo! at the Zoo include:

 - Halloween crafts

 - Zoo chats about bats, wolves, spiders, owls, snakes, and ravens

 - Costume parade

 About Brookfield Zoo